Things I Wish I Knew Before My Wedding

 Plan A Few “Alone Moments” On Your Wedding Day

-It is important to pace out your day to take it all in.
-So include some “alone time” on your wedding day.
+It is important to pace yourself throughout the day so that you can take it all in.
+So, include some “alone time” on your wedding day.

-However, you do not have to be removed entirely from the crowd for a long time.
+However, you do not have to be removed entirely from the crowd for long.
 But leave some pockets of time for your first look (your traditions permitting), make time for your first dance, parents dances, a few “alone” minutes of seclusion after the ceremony (like the yichud in Jewish weddings), and a short break during the reception.

 This way, you can enjoy your day and take a few steps back in between to take it all in.

-Plus, this will give your photographer some time to capture great photos of just you!
+Plus, this will give your photographer time to capture great photos of just you!

 Eat Your Dinner!

-Yes, it’s important to take a photoshoot of the food and all, but don’t forget actually to eat it!
+Yes, it’s important to take photos of the food and all, but don’t forget to eat it!

-We’ve all seen too many brides & grooms who are so busy chatting with guests or having their photos taken that they barely get a chance to taste any of the delicious food they selected for their wedding.
+We’ve all seen too many brides and grooms who are so busy chatting with guests or having their photos taken that they barely get a chance to taste the delicious food they selected for their wedding.

-Remember, you worked hard at putting your event together, and you should enjoy every minute of it, including eating the food.
+Remember, you worked hard to put your event together, and you should enjoy every minute, including eating the food.
 So make time to sit down, relax, and savor your meal.

 Hire A Day-Of-Coordinator Budget Permitting

-If it is in the budget, hiring a day-of coordinator will lift off a lot of pressure from you as a couple and any other family members who are helping out on your wedding day.
+If it is within the budget, hiring a day-of coordinator will relieve a lot of pressure from you as a couple and any other family members who are helping out on your wedding day.

 A good coordinator will know the wedding industry inside & out, have backup plans if something goes wrong, handle vendor emergencies or guest cancellations if necessary, keep track of important things like timing, and make sure you get to eat and drink during the reception.